GatorCogitate/project_manager_info/Schedules/schedule_one.md

 # Schedule One - February 11, 2020

+## Research Dependencies
+Each team for their **tool** will create a list of dependencies for their tool.
+This will be used to create the unified files for the Cogitate tool.
+During this time teams can also finish organizing their demos if necessary.
+Project managers will meet to begin creating a Travis CI build system for the project.

 ## Presentation of Demos
 Each team will present a demo for the tool that they were assigned, according to using them in the context of our software engineering project.